Minibunny14/Repository_Of_Knowledge-STM32-/README.md

 3. Development enviroment: STMicroelectronics provides a decent development environment, including IDE's such as STM32CubeIDE, firmware libraries.

 # Nucleo Board
-The Nucleo board is a development board series that is created by the same
+The Nucleo board is a development board series that is created by STMicroelectronics that uses the STM32 as its microcontroller.
+There are various NUCLEO boards available such as the NUCLEO-F0, NUCLEO-F3 and the NUCLEO-F4.
+- ## NUCLEO-F0:
+    1.
+- ## NUCLEO-F3:
+    1.
+- ## NUCLEO-F4:
+    1.

 # ARM Cortex-M